ulfben/RayCastDemo/README.md

     - ViewPoint (player position, view angle, movement code, collision checking)
     - MiniMap

+### Revision 6:
+- The coordinate system is no longer reversed in-world vs. on screen.
+This let me stop inverting axis in Ray_Caster, MiniMap::render() etc.
+-

 ### TODO:
 - organize the file hierarchy (visual studio added all new files to top-level directory)
 - clean up the mixed code styles (esp. function and method names)